Published on June 8th, 2023 and Updated on November 26th, 2025

 Check out SneakPeek Gender Test to find out your baby’s gender as early as 6 weeks with over 99% accuracy!

-For many newly pregnant moms, the first trimester may come with a lot of second-guessing the activities they once took for granted.
-Now that you’ve got a baby on board, is it safe for a pregnant woman to keep up your weightlifting routine?
+For many newly pregnant people, you may be wondering things like how do I know my baby’s gender without an ultrasound?
+Or what are safe bath temperatures while pregnant?.
+Parenthood, especially during early pregnancy in the first trimester, may come with a lot of second-guessing the activities you once took for granted, Now that you’ve got a baby on board, is it safe for a pregnant woman to keep up your weightlifting routine?
 Eat a turkey sandwich?
-How about your bi-weekly ritual of a good, long soak in a hot tub?
+Or how about is it okay to take a bath while pregnant?

-Concerning the latter, the answer is yes: Taking a warm bath during first trimester can be a perfectly safe—and even beneficial—practice to maintain.
+Concerning the latter, the answer is yes: Taking a warm bath during pregnancy can be a perfectly safe—and even beneficial—practice to maintain.
 Taking baths during pregnancy can offer relaxation and health benefits, provided that certain safety guidelines are followed.

-Hot bath lovers, take note: Spending some time in the tub can be a perfectly safe practice for pregnant women in their first, second, and third trimesters.
-A warm bath during first trimester may even offer several benefits for the unique occasion of pregnancy, including:
+Hot bath lovers, take note: Spending some time in the tub can be a perfectly safe practice for pregnant people in their first, second, and third trimesters if you are mindful of the temperature.
+It is not recommended to take hot baths, use hot tubs, or saunas while pregnant if your core body temperature will be raised to unsafe levels as overheating can lead to increased risk for birth defects..However, a warm soak may offer several benefits for the unique occasion of pregnancy, especially during the first trimester.

 The most significant potential health hazard when it comes to bathing during pregnancy comes down to temperature and overheating.
 Before pregnancy, you may have looked forward to cranking the water faucet all the way to “Hot” to unwind after a long day—but with precious cargo in tow, bathwater should never exceed 98.6ºF to 100ºF (around 37ºC).